jennahamlin/tinselR/README.md

 data is provided in the meta data file.
 When you are happy with the way the image looks, you can download as either a pdf, png, or tiff.

-We have an open access publication for [tinselR](https://journals.asm.org/doi/full/10.1128/MRA.00227-21) in Microbial Resouce Annocements.
+We have an open access publication for [tinselR](https://journals.asm.org/doi/full/10.1128/MRA.00227-21) in Microbial Resource Announcements.

 ### Issues, problems, suggestions, thoughts